-Memorial Day offers the chance to reflect and pay tribute to military personnel who have died while serving in the U.S. Armed Forces.
+Memorial Day offers the chance to honor military personnel who have died while serving in the U.S. Armed Forces.

-Observed on the final Monday of May each year, Memorial Day is a big deal in Hawaii, given the deep history and modern day military presence in the islands.
-As such, there are plenty of events over Memorial Day weekend on Oahu and varying ways to pay your respects.
+Observed on the final Monday of May each year, Memorial Day is a cherished and time-honored holiday in Hawaii.
+As such, there are plenty of events held over Memorial Day weekend on Oahu, offering numerous opportunities to show your gratitude and pay your respects.

 Hawaii Memorial Day Parade

-The annual Memorial Day Parade begins at Fort DeRussey in Waikiki with a memorial ceremony.
-The parade proceeds down Kalakaua Avenue for 1 mile, then goes along Monsarrat Avenue to Kapiolani Park.
+The annual Memorial Day Parade kicks off with a memorial ceremony held at Fort DeRussey in Waikiki.
+A parade then proceeds down Kalakaua Avenue for 1 mile, before continuing along Monsarrat Avenue to Kapiolani Park.

 The parade theme is “remembering the past and celebrating our future,” and that theme is brought to life by marching bands, floats, military groups and local and national dignitaries and organizations.